Every story has a beginning. Your character’s Background

 might have been a courageous knight or a grizzled soldier.
 Your Wizard

 could have been a sage or an artisan.
 Your rogue might have gotten by as a guild thief or commanded audiences as a jester.

-Choosing a background provides you with important story cues about your character’s identity.
+provides you with important story cues about your character’s identity.
 The most important question to ask about your Background

-presented here provides both concrete benefits (features, proficiencies, and languages) and roleplaying suggestions.
+presented here provides both concrete benefits (features, proficiencies, and languages) and Roleplaying

 If a character would gain the same proficiency from two different sources, he or she can choose a different proficiency of the same kind (skill or tool) instead.